Strong order-one convergence of the Euler method for random ordinary differential equations driven by semi-martingale noises: Basic bound for the global error

-Here we derive two estimates that are the bases for the convergence estimates, one for the pathwise error and the other for the strong error.
-For both, we use the following classical discrete version of the Grownwall Lemma.
+Here we derive a bound for the global error which is the basis for the convergence bound.
+For that, we use the following classical discrete version of the Gronwall Lemma, which can be deduced from e.g. \cite[Lemma 1]{Sugiyama1969}.

 \begin{lemma}[Discrete Gronwall Lemma] Let $(e_j)_j$ be a (finite or infinite) sequence of positive numbers starting at $j=0$ and satisfying